 The coffee brand asked its users to come in front of the digital billboard and yawn.
 The algorithm captured this yawn and there they got a free cup of steaming hot coffee

 Check out this to see the digital out-of-home ad campaign in action.

 Digital Out of Home Ads Drive More Audience Engagement

 Engaging with our audience is something that we all want our brands to do, right?
 But, a lot of times, we don’t always get the results we want.

-The most important thing is to understand where your audience is because, in this care, the audience will be interacting with your advertisement ‘in person.’
+The most important thing is to understand where your audience is because, in this case, the audience will be interacting with your advertisement ‘in person.’

 Let’s take the example of the coffee ad mentioned above.
 People drink coffee to get energy and not fall asleep while working or studying.

 Now, if Douwe Egberts Coffee had decided to implant that same advertisement in a mall, it would not have been as effective right?

 They figured out exactly where people are sleepy the most (I would say company meetings if they’re boring.
 But we can’t advertise there anyways)

 So they figured out the next best location, an airport.
 And their brand DOOH advertising campaign turned out to be successful.